-If you haven’t cooked your meat option yet, do this after your squash finishes, or if you are feeling confident, stick it in the oven while the squash is cooking and watch it closely.
+If you haven’t cooked your meat option yet, do this after your squash finishes, or stick it in the oven while the squash is cooking.
 I used chicken that had been lightly salted and peppered, and baked it approximately 25-30 minutes at 400 degrees F.

 While squash and meat are cooking, make your “peanut” sauce by blending all the ingredients together in a food processor or strong blender.

 Whisk the eggs and coconut aminos together in a small bowl.
 Heat a large skillet with 2 teaspoons ghee or coconut oil over medium heat.
 Add the eggs and cook for a few minutes, stirring occasionally.
 When the eggs are well cooked remove them from the pan and set aside (you will use the same pan in the next step).

 In the same skillet you used for your eggs, add remaining 2 teaspoons ghee or coconut oil and heat to medium high.
 Add the sliced onions and sauté for 5 min.
 Next, add the snap peas and sauté for an additional 2 minutes.
 Finish by adding the egg, chicken (or other meat), and 2 cups of the cooked spaghetti squash.
 Cook for a few minutes, stirring occasionally until all ingredients are heated through.
 If desired, you can add more spaghetti squash (but I stuck with 2 cups).
 Remove from heat.

 Toss your pad thai with the “peanut” sauce and serve with garnishes.
 Eat right away!